 Teen Pregnancy Facts: Medical Risks and Social Challenges

-1. Teenage pregnancy-related complications are the leading cause of maternal and fetal deaths.
+1. Adolescent pregnancy statistics suggest that complications are the leading cause of both maternal and fetal deaths.

-3. Facts about teen pregnancy imply that teen mothers have higher chances of postpartum depression, PTSD, and suicidal tendencies, when compared to women aged over 25.
+5. Facts about teenage pregnancy imply that teen mothers have higher chances of postpartum depression, PTSD, and suicidal tendencies.

 Teenage Pregnancy Statistics by Country